Interface and Software

 - Operation: Toggle touch control.
 Maximum 10 kV ESD voltage.

 - Light indication: Blue = off (<6 mW power consumption), Amber = Lamp-on (<20 mW), White = Group-on (<26 mW).
 In the event of a short circuit on any of the two 20-V outlets, the corresponding light indication - upper for upper outlet and lower for lower outlet - is switched off and it is then necessary to remove the plug to reset the electronic fuse.

 The module may be mounted in an LK FUGA 50 mm IP20 wall box and may be combined with a mains voltage outlet like Schuko as shown below:

 Communication to Computers

 Like for example DMX512 and LIN, Max-i uses asynchronous UART communication with "Break" to separate telegrams.
 This is the most efficient way for Max-i, which uses synchronous binary communication on the bus where all byte values from 0 to 255 are possible (no code left for separation).
-To be able to hold back the communication when the bus is busy, it uses automatic flow control based on CTS.
+To be able to hold back the communication when the bus is busy and/or there are many 1-bits to transfer (1-bits are up to 3 times longer than 0-bits), Max-i uses automatic flow control based on CTS.

 Devices from Future Technology Devices International Ltd. (FTDI) like the FT232(x) series: